dcirne/study_group/README.md

 The code should work with no problems on Linux and/or macOS.
 We are assuming you have a compiler supporting at least [C++ 17](https://isocpp.org/std/status) ([clang](https://clang.llvm.org) or [gcc](https://gcc.gnu.org))

 Most of the examples are built using clang.
 However, there should be no issues when built using gcc.

+## License

+[Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+See the LICENSE file for more info.